 Participants should not take part in other clinical trials of Investigational Medicinal Products (or devices) until 2 weeks after finishing trial medication and/or final assessments unless agreed otherwise in advance.
-Proposals for co-enrolment between CTIMP studies must be captured in a written, authorised agreement between the sponsors and investigators of each study.
+Proposals for co-enrolment between CTIMP studies must be agreed in writing between the sponsors and investigators of each study.
 This will need to be considered even if participants have finished the trial medication of another study but are still technically enrolled in that study for follow-up visits etc. The sponsor guidelines (GL001 Guidelines for Co-enrolment) are available on the ACCORD website.
+Co-enrolment with other CTIMP studies will be documented in the CRF.

-Participation in other research while taking part in this study is permissible.
-Coenrolment will be documented in the CRF.
+Participation in other research (such as non-CTIMP or observation studies) while taking part in this study is permissible and will be recorded in the participant's medical records, but will not be recorded in the eCRF.